 There are two main ways to reach FIRE.
 The first is to create side jobs and additional income streams until you replace your current income.
 Many FIRE bloggers plan to keep blogging and raising money from their blogs once they make it big and get enough ad revenue to provide a steady income.
 They just feel that they’ll do it from a boat or on the beach.
 The second way is to cut your lifestyle down to nothing so that you can retire with only a modest savings and make it work.
 This method seems somewhat dangerous since while it might be nice to live in your car in your twenties so that you can save up money, if you want to retire this way it means spending fifty or sixty years living in your car, which could get really old really fast.

 Now I’m a big fan of becoming financially independent.
-In fact, I wrote the book on it.
-(Check out the SmallIvy Book of Investing: Book1: Investing to Grow Wealthy to learn how to use investing to become financially independent.)
+In fact, I wrote the book on it, actually, two books.
+(Check out the SmallIvy Book of Investing: Book1: Investing to Grow Wealthy to learn how to use investing to become financially independent and FIREd by Fifty to learn how to develop and maintain the cash flow that will get you to FIRE by a specified age.)
 But I worry about people trying to retire really, really early.
 I’m not sure if people really understand what it requires to sustain yourself over an indefinite period without a work income.
 You don’t only need to have enough of a savings/pile of assets to meet your spending needs today.
 You also must have enough to allow your assets to grow to keep up with inflation.
 You’ll also need to pay for medical expenses you’ll see in your forties, fifties, and beyond that you won’t see in your twenties and thirties.
 The estimate for your out-of-pocket medical expenses once you retire at age 65 today is about $300,000 per person, which will be $600,000 for someone in their thirties now by the time they reach 65.
 You don’t want to need to come back to work at age 55 after being out-of-work for twenty years.

 The fact is that retirement originally wasn’t a long vacation that you would take when you reached a certain age.
 It was what you did when you could no longer really work since your body was old and frail.
 Most people were in declining health when they quit work and would pass away within a few years of retiring.
 Because you would mostly just sit around the house or the spare bedroom, you really only needed to have a little money saved up, or perhaps children who could support you for a little while.
 This would often occur in one’s sixties, so the retirement age was set at 65 when Social Security and later Medicare were introduced, which then dictated the standard retirement age.
 The issue is that life expectancies continued to increase from perhaps 67 to 87 and beyond, creating a long period where people we both healthy and active, and therefore both spending money and not working.
 Now with people wanting to retire when they’ve barely even started their careers and not even reached their high-earning years, it is really critical that people understand what is needed to sustain themselves.